jamsocket/y-sweet-instantdb-demo/README.md

 The above will also clone the Starter kit to your GitHub, which you can use to develop locally.

 Once you've added this project to Netlify, install the [Jamsocket](https://app.netlify.com/extensions/jamsocket) to add the necessary environment variables for your application.
 You can also add the InstantDB environment variables using the Netlify UI.
-But make sure you add the database permissions (see Step 6) for the application to work correctly.
+But make sure you add the database permissions (see Step 6) with the InstantDB dashboard or CLI for the application to work correctly.